BlockResearchGroup/compas_tno/docs/tutorial.rst

     :class: figure-img img-fluid

-The datastructure of the package interprets the assessment problem with four distinct elements.
+The Datastructure of the package interprets the assessment problem with four distinct objects.

 The :ref:`FormDiagram <form>` element deals with the topology and geometry of the connected graph representing the projection of the path of the forces within the structure.